-Should you plan a trip to (or within) Europe later this year or in 2021?
-We're inclined to say "Yes," if the pandemic has been contained, but don't plan your trip without reading our updates and advice.
+Should you plan a trip to (or within) Europe in 2021?
+We're inclined to say "Yes," if the COVID-19 pandemic has been contained, but don't plan your trip without reading our updates and advice.

-Ever since the coronavirus epidemic spread from China to Northern Italy in February, 2020, tourism in Europe has taken a massive hit.
+Ever since COVID-19 spread from China to Northern Italy in February, 2020, tourism in Europe has taken a massive hit.
 Flights have been cancelled, entire countries have been locked down by quarantines, and travelers have been worried--with good reason--about Europe's ability to cope with a pandemic.

 Here's our advice: